Tuesday, May 30, 2017

 I'll trim further verbosity here.
 Oxtail was not bad.
 The nasi goreng was a respectable fried rice and not just an attempt at nasi goreng.
 What really impressed me what their house made achar.
 There was enough acidity from the pickling.
 The flavour was reminiscent of those that my grandma used to make and there's even string beans in them.
 I've never seen string beans in achar before.

-PS Cafe prawn noodles
+PS.
+Cafe, prawn noodles

 Their hae mee here was exceptional.
-The broth had a rich crustacean depth of sweetness.
+The broth had a rich depth of crustacean sweetness.
 Flavour was impressive and the bee hoon has all that captured in its collective strands.
 The bowl contains more prawns and thinly sliced pork than the "street rendition" and was honestly much tastier than most of them.
 There's quail eggs and lots of kang kong.
 I'd eat this again.

 We had affogato because this was a pleasant hideout and we wanted to avoid going back out into the sweltering heat so soon.
 The espresso for their affogato was thick, bitter but not so aromatic as coffees go.
 So it kinda works with the ice cream but doesn't quite work for me as a coffee.